CMU-17-356/cmu-17-356.github.io/docs/syllabus.md

 ## A Note on Self-Care

-Please take care of yourself.
-Do your best to maintain a healthy lifestyle this semester by eating well, exercising, avoiding drugs and alcohol, getting enough sleep and taking some time to relax.
-This will help you achieve your goals and cope with stress.
 All of us benefit from support during times of struggle.
 You are not alone.
 Besides the instructors, who are here to help you succeed, there are many helpful resources available on campus and an important part of the college experience is learning how to ask for help.
 Asking for support sooner